-An import task which Wageningen Bioveterinary Research (WBVR) conducts is a risk analyses to assess the probability of infection via various exposure routes.
+An important task of Wageningen Bioveterinary Research (WBVR) is the conduction of risk analyses to assess the probability of infection via various exposure routes.
 The results of these analyses contribute to the development of efficient and effective policies to prevent infection of animals and people.

 Safe trade of animals

 WBVR performs import risk assessment studies to evaluate the risk of trade flows.
-In addition, other possible routes along which pathogens can enter the country are analyzed to identify the most likely source of new pathogens entering our country, and to identify regions most at risk of new introductions.
-Results of these studies are used to prioritize activities aiming at prevention, early warning and surveillance.
-This can optimize the safe trade of animals and contribute to a safer and healthier livestock sector in The Netherlands.
+In addition, other possible routes along which pathogens can enter the country are analyzed to identify the most likely source of new pathogens entering our country, and to identify regions most at risk from new introductions.
+Results of these studies are used to prioritize activities aimed at prevention, early warning and surveillance.
+This can optimize the safe trade of animals and contribute to a safer and healthier livestock sector in the Netherlands.